-Member's consumption in those billing periods until all credits are used.
+Member's consumption in those billing periods until all credits are used or to the end of the annualized billing period.
 During any subsequent billing period prior to the end of the annualized billing period, the crediting of excess energy kWh will result in the reduction of cost paid by the Member for the equivalent volumetric energy (kWh) components of Distribution Service Charge, if applicable, and Supply Service Charge.